 TL;DR

-As an FCA-authorised expert with over 900,000 policies of various kinds arranged, WeCovr provides this essential guide to the UK's burnout crisis.
+As an insurance intermediary with over 1,000,000 policies of various kinds arranged, WeCovr provides this essential guide to the UK's burnout crisis.
 This article explores how private medical insurance can be a critical tool for protecting your mental health, career, and financial future in the United Kingdom.

 Key takeaways

-- Fast-Track Consultations: Get a prompt appointment with a private psychiatrist or psychologist to get an accurate diagnosis and treatment plan.
+- seek faster access to eligible Consultations: Get a prompt appointment with a private psychiatrist or psychologist to get an accurate diagnosis and treatment plan.

 - Access to Therapy: Policies typically cover a set number of sessions for therapies like CBT, counselling, or psychotherapy, which are proven to be highly effective for burnout-related conditions.